shawn-nyk/tp/docs/DeveloperGuide.md

 #### What it is

 The user profile feature behaves like a resume for the user to keep track of noteworthy events and milestones in one's professional life.
-There are three categories of profile items namely: `ACHIEVEMENT`, `SKILL` and `EXPERIENCE`.
+There are three categories of profile items namely: `achievement`, `skill` and `experience`.
 One of the operations that can be applied on profile items is editing.

 #### Editing user profile item